namurphy/Solar_Computing_Tutorial/setup_instructions.md

 If you go to the "Environments" tab on Anaconda Navigator, the `sreu` environment should be listed.
 Click on the arrow for that environment, and select the option to "Open with Jupyter Notebook".
+Near the upper right there should be a button for "New".
+Under that, click "Python 3" to open a Python notebook.
 If that opens successfully in your browser, then type
 ```Python
 import aiapy